-At Pepperdine University's Graziadio School of Business and Management, we are committed to developing valuescentered business leaders for contemporary business practice.
-Our focus on leadership grounded in such core values as integrity, stewardship, compassion, and responsibility has been an integral part of our growth over the last 35 years and guides us today as the fifth largest accredited graduate business school in the nation based on MBA enrollment.
+At Pepperdine University's Graziadio School of Business and Management, we are committed to developing valuescentered leaders for contemporary business practice.
+Our focus on leadership grounded in such core values as integrity, stewardship, compassion, and responsibility has been an integral part of our growth over the last 37 years and guides us today as one of the nation's largest accredited graduate business schools.